-Add the rice to the frying pan and fry for 2 more minutes stirring the ingredients constantly.
+Now add the rice to the frying pan and fry for 2 more minutes stirring the ingredients constantly.

 The exact amount of stock required will differ each time you cook this recipe but the rice should end up with a creamy texture but still have a slight "bite" to it.
-It should also "stack up" as shown in the picture when cooked.
+It should also "stack up" as shown in the picture below when cooked.

 This step takes around 15 minutes but is variable depending on the pan heat and the temperature of the stock when you add it.

 Cooked risotto rice "stacked up"